hadoopmarc/gps-controlled-lcd-shutter/README.md

 ![](doc/image/TB6612-truth.png)

 The required input signals to the H-bridge are displayed in the waveform diagram below.
-Also in this design, the end of a long part of the meteor trail - or the rising edge of the first pulse of a pulse train in the LCD opacity signal - occurs a N + 2/32 seconds exactly.
+Also in this design, the end of a long segment in the meteor trail - or the rising edge of the first pulse of a pulse train in the LCD opacity signal - occurs a N + 2/32 seconds exactly.
+After all, the long segment in the meteor trail has a duration of 3/32 second, but the GPS second pulse occurs after 1/32 second from the start of the long segment.

 ![](doc/image/waves_arduino.png)